-House fire in east Wichita likely caused over $200k in damage, WFD says
+House fire in east Wichita likely caused over $200K in damage, WFD says

 WICHITA, Kan.
-(KSNW) — A house fire in east Wichita left none injured, but drew a large response from Wichita Fire Department crews in the early morning hours of Friday.
+(KSNW) — A house fire in east Wichita drew a large response from Wichita Fire Department crews early Friday.

-WFD says around 1:15 a.m., dispatchers received a call of a house on fire in east Wichita in the 9000 block of East Cross Creek Circle.
-Upon arrival, crews found heavy flames coming from the garage area and front part of the two-story house.
+WFD says around 1:15 a.m., dispatchers received a call of a house on fire in the 9000 block of East Cross Creek Circle.
+Upon arrival, crews found heavy flames coming from the garage area and the front part of the two-story house.

 Multiple lines were stretched to both floors while crews attacked the fire.
 Due to the advanced stage of the fire, additional crews were requested for assistance.